cguintob/BTL_humidity_code/README.md

 values from the sensor with those outside in the city to see how the measured values fluctuate with the outside environment.
 This data is written to the second data file. `keyboard` allows the user to stop collecting data when they hit the spacebar.
-When the ALT button is hit, the program will terminate and plot the data using `dataReader.py`, which is imported into the program.
+When the ALT button is hit, the program will terminate.

 NOTE: Because `keyboard` only works with root access, the user must be logged in as a root user to execute the function.
 This can be accomplished by running the